GUILFORD COLLEGE EARNS BID TO NCAA DIVISION III GOLF CHAMPIONSHIPS

 NCAA Division III Championships Results: first appearance.

-GUILFORD TO CO-HOST UPCOMING CHAMPIONSHIP: Guilford College and the Greensboro Sports Commission are co-hosting the NCAA Division III Men’s Golf Championships at the Grandover Resort in Greensboro for the fourth time in seven years next spring.
-The two also hosted the event at Grandover in 2011, 2014 and 2015.
-Grandover is the first site to host the tournament in successive years.
-The NCAA Championships is one of five Division III golf events slated for Greensboro next season.
-Others include the NCAA Preview, the O’Briant-Jensen Memorial, the Division III Match Play Invitational and the ODAC Championships.
+GUILFORD TO CO-HOST UPCOMING CHAMPIONSHIP: Guilford College and the Greensboro Sports Commission are co-hosting the NCAA Division III Men’s Golf Championships at the Grandover Resort in Greensboro for the second straight season and for the third time in five years.
+The two also hosted the 2011 event at Grandover, the first site to host the 41-team, 210-student event in successive years.
+The two organizations will do so again in 2018.